brandleadership/kuhsaft/README.md

 # Kuhsaft.
 A CMS as simple as it could be

+**IMPORTANT: Kuhsaft >= 0.3.0 runs only on Rails 3.1.
+If you are stuck on Rails 3 go for the 0.2 Versions**

 Yiiihaaaaaa!
 Howdy, Let's milk the cow!

 ## The Who, What and Why?